mies/wercker-perceptor/views/flask.md

 ## Deploy your application to Heroku

 If all went well you now have a green build, which is ready to be deployed to Heroku.
-Select your build and hit the deploy button
+Select your build and hit the deploy button.
+Your Python Flask API is now live.